 Dear Teen Ophelia,

 Ophelia London was born and raised among the redwood trees in beautiful northern California.
 Once she was fully educated, she decided to settle in Florida, but her car broke down in Texas and she’s lived in Dallas ever since.
 A cupcake and treadmill aficionado (obviously those things are connected), she spends her time watching arthouse movies and impossibly trashy TV, while living vicariously through the characters in the books she writes.
-Ophelia is the author of PLAYING AT LOVE, SPEAKING OF LOVE… and ABBY ROAD.
-Visit her at her website.
+She is the author of ABBY ROAD, the Perfect Kisses series including: PLAYING AT LOVE, SPEAKING OF LOVE, the upcoming “untitled #3″ (Jan 2014), and the new adult DEFINITELY, MAYBE IN LOVE (Oct 28th).
+Visit her at ophelialondon.com.
 But don’t call when The Vampire Diaries is on.